Art Elective | 3 Credits

 Introduction to Health Information Systems | 4 Credits

 This course is designed to provide an introduction to the field of Health Information Management (HIM).
 Topics include: history and development of the Health Information profession, the purposes and components of a patient health record, the various uses of health information, a Health Information Management Department’s role within a healthcare organization and an analysis of its functions such as maintaining patient information / records based on documentation, regulatory requirements and accreditation standards, patient record file/retrieval record control systems, storage and retention of health records, legal concepts as it applies to patient information and data management (i.e. indexes and registries); structure of health care organizations.
 The electronic health record (EHR) and common HIM computer applications will also be covered.

 Student learn to utilize software application in the healthcare industry and specific to the health information department of a healthcare facility.
 Hardware and software systems, databases, and electronic health records will be included.
 Overview of selection and development of a system, data quality, security control, confidentiality, and report management will be emphasized.
 (Fall Semester)

 Legal Aspects of Health Information | 3 Credits

 Students become familiar with the health record as a legal document, the role of the Health Information department in legal proceedings, laws pertaining to the release of information, security and confidentiality of health records.
 The course includes a study of the U.S. court system.
 Bio ethical issues which supplement the course in ethics in health care are presented for discussion.
 (Spring Semester)

-This course introduces students to a study of methods for compiling statistics for hospital administration, medical staff, and licensing and accreditation agencies.
-Vital statistics, public health statistics, and hospital statistics are covered.
-An introduction to research techniques with graphic presentation of medical data is also covered.
-(Fall and Spring Semesters)
+This course introduces students to a study of methods for compiling statistics for healthcare administration, medical staff and licensing and accrediting agencies.
+Vital statistics, public health statistics and hospital statistics are covered.
+An introduction to data analytics, data mining, decision support and common healthcare research techniques with graphic presentation of data is also covered.